chisom0x/chisom0x/README.md

 ### Glad to see you here!
-I am a skilled backend developer with 1 year of experience in developing scalable server-side applications using JavaScript and database technologies such as [list of databases].
-[He/She] is proficient in building RESTful APIs, and microservices architecture, and utilizing tools like Git, Docker, and Kubernetes for seamless application development, testing, and deployment.
+I am a skilled backend developer with 1 year of experience in developing scalable server-side applications using JavaScript (Express) and database technologies such as MongoDB.
+I am proficient in building RESTful APIs, and microservices architecture, and utilizing tools like Git for seamless application development, testing, and deployment.
 A great communicator and collaborator.
 I am committed to staying up-to-date with the latest industry trends and best practices.

 <br/>

-## Rapidfire
-Ask me anything on backend development😀

-My communication skills are amazing. you'll enjoy my company😛

-Fun fact: I love music😛🎹

 <br/>